dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 - iOS and Mac Catalyst - `MauiUIApplicationDelegate.Current.Services`
 - Windows - `MauiWinUIApplication.Current.Services`

-## Limitations of DI with application-level XAML resources
+## Limitations of DI with XAML resources

-A common scenario is to register a page with the dependency injection container, and use automatic dependency resolution to inject it into the `App` class constructor to set it as the value of the `MainPage` property:
+A common scenario is to register a page with the dependency injection container, and use automatic dependency resolution to inject it into the `App` class constructor and set it as the value of the `MainPage` property:

 ```csharp
 public App(MyFirstAppPage page)